deepshikhadk1234/Public-API-Documentation/demand.md

 The following API will create demand for the requesting office.
 Only registered clients have the access to create customers and demand.
 ### Important fields:
-To create a customer/client for an existing office the following fields information are important.
+To create a demand for an existing office the following fields information are important.
 - `schedule`
 - `dueDate`
 - `name`